Kitchen Sinks in Australia

-At Restoration Online, we have a host of high-quality sinks available that are perfect for any décor or design aesthetic.
-We offer the best kitchen sink range available in Australia, from competitively priced and affordable options to high end luxury brands in all shapes, sizes, and colours.
+At Restoration Online, we have a host of high-quality kitchen basins and kitchen sinks for sale that are perfect for any décor or design aesthetic.
+We offer the best kitchen sinks in Australia, from competitively priced and affordable options to high end luxury brands in all shapes, sizes, and colours.

-Whatever your style you are sure to find a sink from our range that will fit seamlessly with your kitchen.
+Whatever your style, you are sure to find a sink from our range that will fit seamlessly with your kitchen.
+Heritage fireclay butler sinks are our speciality, but you’ll also discover an extensive range of stainless-steel, granite, and even copper sinks and basins.

 Which Kitchen Sink Should I Buy?

-For the minimalist or for those limited for space our small kitchen sinks and wall mounted sinks are perfect for maximising versatility and functionality, while minimising space used.
+For the minimalist or for those limited for space, our small kitchen sinks and wall mounted sinks are perfect for maximising versatility and functionality, while minimising space used.
 If you’d prefer a sleeker modern look then we’d recommend a semi inset sink or semi recessed sink.
-Best paired with a pull-out kitchen tap or wall mounted kitchen tap to make the most out of your bench space.
+These are best paired with a pull-out kitchen tap or wall mounted kitchen tap to make the most out of your bench space.

 For the DIY-er we’d recommend an inset sink or an above counter sink.
 These types of sinks are easy to install and are suitable for any bench type, including laminate.
 Best complemented by a single hole mixer tap to keep renovation costs low.